baumhoto/FSBingMapsConnect/README.md

 * **Disconnect** - Disconnect from FlightSimulator Session
 * **Manually Request Position** - Retrieve current positon from Flight Simulator
 * Choose **Windows Maps or Google Earth Pro**
-** Windows Maps uses Bing Maps Data thus data is naturally more aligned with FS.
-Current Position is center of the Map as placing a pin is not possible
-** Google Earth Pro allows to set a pin at the current location but only support Aerial view
 * **Automatic Request Position** - Automatically retrieve the position in the interval specified under Request Interval
 * **Request Interval** - how often is the position retrieved (in seconds)
 * **Send Position to Windows Maps** - should the new position be send to Windows Maps (or Google Earth Pro) - disable if you want to look around in at your current location